mapachurro/content-scripts/features-dump.md

 </Tabs>
 ```
 ### Front matter
-If the article provided to you has an H1 title, please take that title and make front matter out of it, according to Docusaurus' specifications below.
+If the article provided to you has an H1 title, please take that title and make front matter out of it, according to Docusaurus' specifications below. **Do not include an 'id' field**.
 Here is an example:

 ```
 # MetaMask Swaps